| Getting your Trinity Audio player ready... |

 Evaluating GMAT Section Scores

-Although the UCLA Anderson school does not publish the GMAT section score averages of admitted MBA students, the fact is, many business schools pride themselves on the quantitative nature of their courses, and thus place particular emphasis on the Quant section of the GMAT.
+Although the UCLA Anderson School does not publish the GMAT section score averages of admitted MBA students, the fact is, many business schools pride themselves on the quantitative nature of their courses, and thus place particular emphasis on the Quant section of the GMAT.
 So, a fantastic Quant score — or a very low one — is likely to get noticed by admissions.

-Particularly if your quantitative bona fides are lacking in other areas, a high Quant score can go a long toward reassuring admissions that you have what it takes to handle rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.
+Particularly if your quantitative bona fides are lacking in other areas, a high Quant score can go a long way toward reassuring admissions that you have what it takes to handle rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.

 In general, showcasing strong skills that are less common or less expected for a person of your background (whatever that may be) can really help your MBA application stand out.
 Think about it: admissions would probably expect that a person with a background in humanities and work experience in media would score high on GMAT Verbal, but not as high on GMAT Quant as students with quant-heavy backgrounds.
 So, if you can match those students with your Quant section score, you could give yourself a considerable edge.